 Both LCC residence halls are wheelchair accessible and have elevators providing access to all floors.
 There are 2 rooms which have been modified to accommodate wheelchairs.
 The housing coordinator works with each student with significant mobility limitations that require accommodation or other specific needs.
-DeFehr Center’s first floor is wheelchair accessible and classes for students with special needs are scheduled in such a way that allows them to access the needed facilities.
+DeFehr Centras’s academic facilities are wheelchair accessible and classes for students with special needs are scheduled in such a way that allows them to access the needed facilities.
 Michealsen Centras is accessible for students with special needs and is available for students for sports and leisure activities.

-- Individual time schedule
+- Adjusted course schedule

 - Tutoring support

 - Accommodations related to testing and assessment (e.g., oral exam instead of written exam)

 - Additional absences